create-discord-bot/create-discord-bot.github.io/docs/basics/project-structure.md

 #### index.d.ts
 File that contains that contains the types for extending discord.js module's Client object to include a commands property.

+### utils
+**This folder is only created if you're using Pino**.
+Contains utilities/helpers that will be used by most or all main files.

+#### logger.(js/ts)

+Imports logger from Pino and exports it for use by other files.

 ## .env
 This file contains all details that your bot needs to start up.
 (Token and Client ID)